Larissa Schuster: Aftermath

 Due to the special circumstance finding, Larissa Schuster was mandatorily sentenced to life without parole on May 16, 2008.
 At her sentencing hearing, her daughter Kristin gave a victim's impact statement: "You've given up all rights as a mother, wife, daughter, friend and woman.
 You're a disgrace to this family – a pitiful excuse for a human.
 I pray you're continually haunted at night by the sight and sound of my father fighting for his last breathing moments on this earth.
 I hope you toss and turn and have horrible nightmares visualizing the horrific act of violence you have committed.".

 For a period Schuster served her sentence at the Valley State Prison for Women in Chowchilla, California, however, as of 2022, she is in the California Institution for Women.

 James Fagone is serving his sentence at the Calipatria State Prison in Calipatria, California.
+Fagone appealed his conviction, arguing that he acted under duress and fear of Larissa.
+However, the California Court of Appeal affirmed his conviction in 2009, noting that he admitted to purchasing the stun gun used in the kidnapping and had opportunities to flee.
+The court also rejected his "claim of right" defense, the argument that he believed he was lawfully helping Larissa recover her stolen property, ruling that the use of weapons negated any lawful intent.
+Fagone filed a federal habeas corpus petition in 2010, but voluntarily dismissed his own case in 2011, exhausting all of his legal appeals.

 In February 2011, Larissa's murder conviction was affirmed by the Fifth District of the California Court of Appeal.

+Schuster later petitioned for federal habeas corpus relief.
+Her initial petition was dismissed in 2016 for missing the one-year statute of limitations.
+However, in May 2017, the Ninth Circuit Court of Appeals reversed this dismissal, ruling that Schuster was entitled to 'equitable tolling' due to egregious professional misconduct by a fraudulent legal advocacy organization (FIA) that she had hired, which miscalculated her deadline and abandoned her.
+Once the case was reopened and reviewed on its merits, the U.S. District Court officially denied her petition in late 2019, rejecting her claims of Miranda rights violations, ineffective assistance of counsel, and her attempt to use the Battered Spouse Syndrome as a defense.
+The case was formally closed in September 2020.

-The murder of Timothy Schuster was featured on Snapped and Dateline NBC in 2009, Deadly Women in 2011, Sins and Secrets in 2012, Deadly Wives in 2013, How (Not) to Kill Your Husband in 2014, It Takes A Killer in 2016, and Killer Mysteries in 2019.
+The murder of Timothy Schuster was featured on Snapped and Dateline NBC in 2009, Deadly Women in 2011, Sins and Secrets in 2012, Deadly Wives in 2013, How (Not) to Kill Your Husband in 2014, It Takes A Killer in 2017, and ABC30's Evil in the Archives in 2024.